Tutorial: Use Dapr Bindings for event-driven work

 git clone https://github.com/Azure-Samples/bindings-dapr-python-cron-postgres.git

-2. Navigate into the sample's root directory.
+2. Go to the sample root directory.

 cd bindings-dapr-python-cron-postgres

-Run the application using the Dapr CLI
+Run the application by using the Dapr CLI

 cd db